<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 A certain tech giant famously said the goal of his company was to “move fast and break things.”
 While that might be useful for a company from an innovation standpoint, it is terrible for manufacturing.

 Manufacturing progress is steady and constant and builds on what came before it.
 Manufacturing consultants should create an environment for continuous improvement and iron out production delays so that your company can plan successfully to meet market needs.
-You want to disrupt your market through innovation but not disrupt the actual manufacturing process of your products.
+You want to disrupt your market through innovation but not disrupt the actual manufacturing process of your products and break any of the fundamental processes that have been previously working for you.

 You may have noticed we failed to mention what the price of a great manufacturing consultant should be.
 That's because the price should be a relatively minor consideration when choosing a manufacturing consultant.
 Choosing the right manufacturing consultant for your business will almost certainly pay for itself.
 Trying to save money by hiring an inferior consultancy firm is ultimately more expensive and frustrating than finding the right firm that can help you most effectively accomplish your manufacturing goals.